JohnSnowLabs/johnsnowlabs/docs/en/alab/preannotation.md

 <img class="image image__shadow image__align--center" src="/assets/images/annotation_lab/4.1.0/preannotate_dialog.png" style="width:40%;"/>

-Since <bl>Annotation Lab 3.0.0</bl>, multiple preannotation servers are available to preannotate the tasks of a project.
+Since <bl>Generative AI Lab 3.0.0</bl>, multiple preannotation servers are available to preannotate the tasks of a project.
 The dialog box that opens when clicking the _Pre-Annotate_ button on the <es>Tasks</es> page now lists available model servers in the options. <es>Project Owners</es> or <es>Managers</es> can now select the server to use.
 On selecting a model server, information about the configuration deployed on the server is shown on the popup so users can make an informed decision on which server to use.

 In case a pre-annotation server does not exist for the current project, the dialog box also offers the option to deploy a new server with the current project's configuration.
 If this option is selected and enough resources are available (infrastructure capacity and a license if required) the server is deployed, and pre-annotation can be started.
 If there are no free resources, users can delete one or several existing servers from <es>Clusters</es> page under the <es>Settings</es> menu.